-These rules apply to non-exempt cooperatives.
+These are the rules that apply to non-exempt cooperatives.
 There are exempt cooperatives, normally only agricultural, which must apply for exempt status and follow somewhat different rules.
-All cooperative accountants and their outside accounting advisors should be familiar with Subchapter T, even if the cooperative only receives patronage dividends from other cooperatives.
-Accountants should also utilize the accounting guidance available in the American Institute of CPAs (AICPA) Audit and Accounting Guide, Agricultural Producers and Agricultural Cooperatives.
+All cooperative accountants and their outside accounting advisors must be familiar with Subchapter T, even if your cooperative only receives patronage dividends from other cooperatives.
+Accountants should also be familiar with the accounting guidance available in the American Institute of CPA's (AICPA) "Audit and Accounting Guide for Agricultural Producers and Agricultural Cooperatives."
 Additional information on accounting and tax issues is available by joining the National Society of Accountants for Cooperatives (www.nsac.coop).
-Your accountant on staff and your outside advisor should both be members of NSAC in order to keep up on cooperative tax and financial issues.
+Your finance manager and your outside advisor should both be members of NSAC in order to keep up on cooperative tax and financial issues.